alexwlchan/scripts/macos/README.md

         "description": "close ephemeral tabs in Safari – basically, anything that can be easily recreated/reopened later."
     },
     {
+        "usage": "close_specific_tabs [example.org fragment.net]",
+        "description": "close tabs in Safari based on their URL – useful for closing tabs which I can see have high activity/CPU in Activity Monitor."
+    },
+    {
         "name": "count_tabs",
         "description": "count the number of tabs I have open in Safari."
     },